w3c/webrtc-encoded-transform/create-encoded-explainer.md

 ## Sample code

 Let's take a scenario where P2P relays are used to forward frames.
 Depending solely on a local peer for the stream is not very reliable in this setup.
 For consistent, glitch-free, low latency streaming, a redundant PeerConnection delivering the same stream is also setup(`recvPc1` and `recvPc2`).
 A peer can then choose to relay this stream to the next peer in the network (`relayPc`).
-We pass the readable stream of the incoming PeerConnections to  `transferFrames` function which reads the frames and modifies the frame's metadata such that two frames with the same payload have the same metadata (`getUnifiedMetadata`).
-We then write one of these frames(`isDuplicate`) to the `relayPcWriter`. `getUnifiedMetadata` and `isDuplicate` are application-specific functions.
+We pass the readable stream of the incoming PeerConnections to  `transferFrames` function which reads the frames and creates new frames with updated metadata that conforms to the sender PeerConnection's requirements (`getUnifiedMetadata`).
+We then write one of these frames(`isDuplicate`) to the relay peer PerConnection. `getUnifiedMetadata` and `isDuplicate` are application-specific functions.

 ```
 // code in main.js file